casper-network/docs/source/docs/casper/developers/writing-onchain-code/getting-started.md

 ### Installing the Casper Crates {#installing-the-casper-crates}

 The best and fastest way to set up a Casper Rust Smart Contract project is to use `cargo-casper`.
-When you use this, it will set the project up with a simple contract, a runtime environment and a testing framework with a simple test. _Cargo_ is a build system and package manager for Rust (much like _pip_ if you are familiar with Python).
+When you use this, it will set the project up with a simple contract, a runtime environment and a testing framework with a simple test. _Cargo_ is a build system and package manager for Rust (much like _pip_ if you are familiar with Python, or npm/yarn for those coming from Javascript).
 It is possible to use this configuration in your CI/CD pipeline as well.

 ```bash
 cargo install cargo-casper